Entire functions with Cantor bouquet Julia sets: Cantor bouquets, arc-smoothness and orderings

+The final claim follows from~\cite[Theorem~2.8]{nada}, which was mentioned above.
+Indeed, if $\hat{J}(F)$ is arcwise connected and arc-smooth, then by the above $\hat{J}(F)$ is a Lelek fan.
+As we just noted, the only accessible points of $J(F)$ are endpoints of $\hat{J}(F)$, and thus $\hat{J}(F)$ is a Cantor bouquet. \end{proof} \begin{rmk} The proof also shows the following: if $F$ is of disjoint type and $X\subset \hat{J}(F)$ is a non-degenerate and arcwise connected continuum, then $X$ is either an arc or a fan with top $\infty$. \end{rmk}

+Suppose now that $F\in\Blog$ is of disjoint type and as in the preceding proposition; i.e., such that $\hat{J}(F)$ is a fan with top $\infty$.
+Then we may introduce a partial order on $\hat{J}(F)$ as follows:

-We use this order to introduce ``obstructions'' for $J(F)$ to be a Cantor bouquet. \begin{defn}[Bad pairs and sets] Let $F\in\Blog$ be of disjoint type and criniferous.
-We call an ordered pair of points $(z,w)\in \C^2$ a \emph{bad pair} if $z\prec w$, but there are sequences $z_n\to z$, $w_n\to w$ such that $w_n\prec z_n$ for all $n\geq 0$.
+where $[z,\infty]$ is the unique arc in $\hat{J}(F)$ connecting $z$ and $\infty$.
+We now use this order to investigate obstructions to the arc-smoothness of $\hat{J}(F)$. \begin{defn}[Bad pairs and sets] Let $F\in\Blog$ be of disjoint type and criniferous.
+We call an ordered pair of $(z,w)$ of points $z,w\in J(F)$ a \emph{bad pair} if $z\prec w$, but there are sequences $z_n\to z$, $w_n\to w$ such that $w_n\prec z_n$ for all $n\geq 0$.
 In this case, we call $(z_n)_{n\geq 0}$ and $(w_n)_{n\geq 0}$ \emph{approximating sequences} for the bad pair.
 Moreover, the union of a bad pair with corresponding approximating sequences is called a \emph{bad set}. \end{defn}